egardner/egardner.github.io/_posts/2015-01-09-asset-management-in-jekyll.md

 ### 1. File Structure

 I prefer to work with a clearly-defined `assets` directory where all styles, fonts, and scripts live.
-This directory is organized as follows:
+This directory (which lives in the root of the project) is organized as follows:

 ```
 assets